13rac1/block-fixup-merge-action/README.md

 # Block WIP PR Action

-Love using `git commit --fixup` or `git commit --squash` to make cleanups to your Git history, but forget to `git rebase -i --autosquash master` before merging?

-Have I got a Github Action for you!
+_This is a fork of [Block Fixup Commit Merge Action](https://github.com/13rac1/block-fixup-merge-action)_

-This Action is as an assistant to be sure you squash fixup commits before merging to your main branch.
+This action will block PRs containing `fixup!`, `squash!`, and any merge commits (aka future commits).
+This action is as an assistant to be sure you rebase/autosquash your feature branch before merging to your main branch.

 ## Background